Samillynn/EasyLabel/README.md

         - This excel sheet should have only one tab.
         - The header row (first row) must not be changed.
         - Each question should have a unique ID (positive integer), except rephrased questions.
+        - You just need to make sure the ID is unique for your excel sheet only.
 - To label a video using your local QA Bank
     - simply provide the question ID in your label file at `<QASet_ID>: {{  }}`, then label the correct answer at `<ANS>: {{  }}`.
 Example:
         ```